Bank of England's Weale - rates to rise sooner than markets think

 December's inflation rate of 0.5 percent was the lowest in more than 14 years.
 It could fall again in data due on Tuesday.

-If it needed to fend off the risk of deflation, the BoE could revive its government bond-buying programme, Weale said, saying his research showed it remained effective.
+If it needed to fend off the risk of deflation, the Bank could revive its government bond-buying programme, Weale said, saying his research showed it remained effective.

 Also reiterating policy options that the Bank spelled out last week, Weale said a further interest rate cut was possible.
 The Bank might could again provide guidance on how rates were likely to stay low for even longer "although the effects of such an approach are particularly uncertain," he said.

-Weale was the only BoE rate-setter who did not back the introduction of "forward guidance" in 2013 shortly after Mark Carney took over as governor.
+Weale was the only Bank rate-setter who did not back the introduction of "forward guidance" in 2013 shortly after Mark Carney took over as governor.